 Set on the shores of Lac Léman and ringed by snowcapped mountains, Geneva is your portal to the Alps, with a host of Swiss and French ski resorts on the doorstep.

-Ride a cable car to the precipitous top of Aiguille du Midi on Mont Blanc for panoramic views of the French, Swiss and Italian Alps, or experience the best of Lake Geneva by hopping on a boat for the Beautiful Shores of Geneva tour, which runs year round.
+Ride a cable car to the precipitous top of Aiguille du Midi on Mont Blanc for grand views of the French, Swiss and Italian Alps, or experience the best of Lake Geneva by hopping on a boat for the year-round Beautiful Shores of Geneva tour.

 Four Seasons Hotel des Bergues Geneva